 Thank you for…

 I could list out quite a few things here but someone did it for me!
 Check this out:

 65 Gratitude Resources: Books, Apps, TED Talks and More - complete with book titles and videos for kids, meditations, stories, podcasts, apps, even puzzles and quizzes!
 It’s seriously ONE STOP shopping in the Gratitude Department!

-But to make things more personal to my own gratitude journey and teachers, I would recommend anything by: Dr. Joe Dispenza, Lisa Nicols, Jen Sincero, His Holiness the Dalai Lama, or Thich Nhat Han.
-Tony Robbins is up there too, as is Richard Branson and Brendon Burchard.
+I would also recommend anything by the teachers and influencers in my own gratitude journey: Dr. Joe Dispenza, Lisa Nicols, Jen Sincero, His Holiness the Dalai Lama, Thich Nhat Han, Richard Branson and Brendon Burchard.
 From the perspectives of neuroscience, spirituality, high performance habits, leadership, meditation, personal growth, business mastery, and professional development…these teachers ALL have something to say about gratitude and how it impacts our abilities to live rich, full, compassionate and abundant lives.
 Dig in, y’all!